 Oil

-While it might look like a genie’s lamp, this light is actually a warning that your oil level is low.
-If the lamp turns red, it means your oil pressure is low, indicating that there could be a greater problem than just the lack of a proper amount of oil.
+While this may look like a genie’s lamp, it’s actually a warning that your oil levels are low.
+If the lamp turns red, it means your oil pressure is low, which may indicate more serious problems than just low oil levels.
 If this light comes on while you are driving, stop immediately.

 Tire Pressure